Daniel Blumberg: Music career

-In March 2020, he performed a live stream concert at Café Oto as part of a fundraiser for the venue which incorporated extended sections of live drawing as well as live versions of his songs.
+In March 2020, he performed a live stream concert at Cafe Oto as part of a fundraiser for the venue which incorporated extended sections of live drawing as well as live versions of his songs.
 The concert was reviewed in a half-page piece written by Abi Bliss in The Wire the following month.

-"On&On", his second album on Mute Records was released on 31 July 2020.
-It featured the same core group of players as "Minus", with the addition of Elvin Brandhi performing vocoded vocals on the track "Silence Breaker", and Peter Walsh returned to production duties.
-Initial reviews were overwhelmingly positive with The Financial Times giving it 5* and describing it as 'a startlingly good album', The Independent called it 'an extraordinary work' in a 4* review, and Uncut hailed 'another superb LP' and gave it 8/10.
-Pitchfork scored it 7.6 and contended that 'Blumberg uses improvisation and repetition to break free from traditional modes of songwriting'.
+On&On, his second album on Mute Records was released on 31 July 2020.
+It featured the same core group of players as Minus, with the addition of Elvin Brandhi performing vocoded vocals on the track "Silence Breaker", and Peter Walsh returned to production duties.
+Initial reviews were overwhelmingly positive with Financial Times giving it 5 stars and describing it as 'a startlingly good album', The Independent called it 'an extraordinary work' in a 4-star review, and Uncut hailed it as "another superb LP" and gave it 8/10.
+Pitchfork scored it 7.6 and contended that "Blumberg uses improvisation and repetition to break free from traditional modes of songwriting".

+His third studio album GUT was released 26 May 2023, once again via Mute Records.
+The album was preceded by one single, "CHEERUP", released on 5 April of the same year.

 Musical collaborations

 Blumberg performs with saxophonist Seymour Wright as GUO.
 Their first release, GUO1, was self-released in 2016, with a text from David Toop.
-In 2017, GUO2 was released by Cafe Oto's label Oto Roku, and included text from American filmmaker Brady Corbet.
+In 2017, GUO2 was released by Cafe Oto's label Oto Roku, and included text from American filmmaker and actor Brady Corbet.

 GUO4 was released on Mute Records on 20 September 2019, featuring text from Fran Edgerley of Turner Prize-winning collective Assemble and a short film by Peter Strickland.

-BAHK, Blumberg’s ongoing collaboration with Elvin Brandhi (of the duo Yeah You) has encompassed sporadic concerts, residencies and collaborative music, drawing and film.
-The group released their first track on the Qu Junktions compilation ‘Hope You’re Well’ in May 2020.
-The pair also devised a video work and silverpoint drawings for Blumberg’s series Silver Dinner which was broadcast via Homecooking in June 2020 in which Blumberg collaborated with Japanese musician Keiji Haino.
-In December 2021 BAHK premiered a 15 minute film work via AQNB called 'Alternatives for a Future Society beyond Head Infected Bodies'.
+BAHK, Blumberg's ongoing collaboration with Elvin Brandhi (of the duo Yeah You) has encompassed sporadic concerts, residencies and collaborative music, drawing and film.
+The group released their first track on the Qu Junktions compilation Hope You're Well in May 2020.
+The pair also devised a video work and silverpoint drawings for Blumberg's series Silver Dinner which was broadcast via Homecooking in June 2020 in which Blumberg collaborated with Japanese musician Keiji Haino.
+In December 2021 BAHK premiered a 15 minute film work via AQNB called Alternatives for a Future Society beyond Head Infected Bodies.